kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-  The exposed service requires tokens with `read` scope for `GET` requests in the entire service, and tokens with `write` scope for `POST` requests to the `/post` endpoint of the service.
+  The exposed Service requires tokens with `read` scope for `GET` requests in the entire Service, and tokens with `write` scope for `POST` requests to the `/post` endpoint of the Service.

   </details>